 Orr scored his first goal against the Montreal Canadiens with a slapshot.
 Orr showed great confidence while defending against some of the best players of that time, including Ted Harris.
 It became clear in his first season that he was going to make it big in the NHL.

 Orr suffered from several injuries during his career.
 His pro career, unfortunately, ended in 1978 due to a persistent knee injury.
 He played 657 games by then and scored 915 points in his career, along with 26 game-winning goals.
-Orr established himself as one of the 10 NHL best hockey players of all time, despite having a short career.

 Career Stats of Bobby Orr

-Games | Goals | Assists | Points | Shots on goal | Game winning goals |
+Games | Goals | Assists | Points | Shots on goal | Game-winning goals |

 657 | 270 | 645 | 915 | 3058 | 26 |